 This will guide you interactively on whether you want to organize your code in clusters, and whether you would like to create a default cluster.
 At the end of this installation, you will have the following structure in your module:

 As you can see, there are two main files generated: The plugin class and optionally the cluster class.
 After generation, you are free to make any modifications to these classes as you may see fit.
+Optionally, Panels are also generated inside the module if supported.
+All these can be generated individually later using their respective commands.

 The plugin will be loaded automatically unless the configuration is set otherwise.
 As a result, it will also load all its clusters automatically.